-Smoke and sanity are the two most confused forms of testing and often used interchangeably.
-In this post we will see that fine difference between the two.
+Smoke and Sanity are the two most confused forms of testing and often used interchangeably.
+In this post, we will see the differences between the two.

 Smoke testing got its name from hardware/electrical device testing practices wherein a new device was used to checked/operated to see if it doesn't smoke.
 In software testing, smoke testing is done to ensure that normal functionalities are working fine and if the release is stable enough to be tested.

 Sanity testing is software testing technique in which a particular functionality of software is verified for its correctness instead of performing regression on complete build.
 In this way, we can say that sanity testing is subset of regression testing with the intend of saving time.